Saturday, February 23, 2013

 Looking for that magical thing that will make everything all better?

-I don't have the answers, but I think I'm doing pretty well with mine... (well, TODAY I feel this way anyway...)
-I think about this so often.
-Figuring out the best way to parent this child has been a full time job for me, trying to help her to grow up to live a healthier and happier life.
+I don't have the answers, but I think I'm doing pretty well with mine... (well, for TODAY anyway...)
+I think about this so often, how to raise my child.
+Figuring out the best way to parent this child has been a full time job for me, trying to help her to grow up to live a healthier and a happier life.
 It's not easy and both of us struggle with it...because it matters to us.

 A parent's dream, to avoid the negative stereotypes with their beloved children.

 I've learned a few lessons as I've traveled this path with my daughter.
 For example, a token economy-type arrangement does not work with the strong-willed child.
-Bonobo: He's thrilled to "earn" good points.
-The Doctor couldn't care less!
+John, on the other hand, is thrilled to "earn" good points.
+Elizabeth couldn't care less!
 She laughs at the idea.
 She is not so lame that I can buy her cooperation.
 Oh no. Not this kid.

-I have also learned that my teen doesn't like to argue with me, although it certainly seems so at times.
+I have also learned that my beloved teen doesn't like to argue with me, although it certainly seems so at times.
 Conflict with me leads her to feel misunderstood and devalued.
 She far prefers to feel capable, respected, and loved.
-I think being heard and being understood, in fact, are the major goals of her life right now.
+In fact, I think being heard and being understood are the major goals of Elizabeth's life right now.
 If she could accomplish these things without the drama, I'm sure she would do it.

-As The Doctor has grown up, I have worked hard to figure out the best ways to parent my daughter.
+As Elizabeth has grown up, I have worked hard to figure out the best ways to parent her.
 I have these few hard-won truths that underlie my philosophical approach to being the best parent I can be for her.
 I have a few truths that I have had as a starting point when feeling like I am in a muddle, which happens often these days.
-Those "truths" include:

 • Say "Yes" - Unless a thing is unhealthy, unsafe, or unethical, I want to be able to tell my children "yes" as much as possible.
 Why?
 Because I want my kids to know that they can make choices and to live with those choices.
-In general, I still stand behind this.
-But I have regretted it on occasion.
+In general, I stand behind this though I have regretted it on occasion.

 • Expect her to treat others kindly - Under no circumstances is it okay to victimize another person or to make them subservient.

 • Avoid punishment and grounding - In almost every case, this type of parenting merely sets up a negative feedback loop.
-The teen feels misunderstood and sits and stews in those feelings.
+The teen feels misunderstood and sits and stews in those feelings; that is the last thing she needs at a time like that.
 Talking a crisis through is a better way of encouraging a teen to work through the overwhelming emotions.
 Almost no teen ever went into a grounding without also slamming a door.
 At least mine never has!

 • Always model mature behavior - Regardless of how pissed off I am, I seldom go off on my daughter.
 I have raised my voice, but I know that she uses my increased volume as a sign to increase her own.
 If I need a time out, I take one.

-• Involving The Doctor in decisions about her life does not take away my authority, but it shows her that I respect her opinions and needs and that I think she has a great deal to offer.
+• Involving my daughter in decisions about her life does not take away my authority, but it shows her that I respect her opinions and her needs and that I think she has a great deal to offer.

 • Recognize she is feeling out of control - At the moments of her worst outbursts and behavior, I know she is feeling either out of control, painted into a corner, or in a "down" position.
 At any one moment, she is doing the best she can so I have to be aware of these meta messages and make changes accordingly.